aelane/w266-final-project/models/README_setup_pointer_gen.txt

-1) Increase memory (and CPU/GPU speed) on Google Cloud Instance.
-3.75 GB memory is not enough.
+0) Increase memory (and CPU/GPU speed) on Google Cloud Instance.
+3.75 GB memory is not enough for training/eval.
 OS will kill tensorflow due to memory overflow.

+1) Make sure the repository (w266-final-project) is checked out into the home directory (~/).

 2) Install pyrouge:
 pip install pyrouge